tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

   liftA2 _ _ _ = Nothing
 ```

 So `Applicative` gives us the power to apply two arguments in context to a function.
-Since we have two, we can also extend this to three, but we don’t need a new mechanism, we can keep applying functions to multiple arguments by combining liftA2 in a nested way.
-In other words, once we've applied a function to two contextual values using liftA2, the result is a new function still inside the context, and we can use liftA2 again to apply that to a third value — and so on.
+Since we have two, we can also extend this to three, but we don’t need a new mechanism: we can keep applying functions to multiple arguments by combining `liftA2` in a nested way.
+In other words, once we've applied a function to two contextual values using `liftA2`, the result is a new function still inside the context, and we can use liftA2 again to apply that to a third value — and so on.

 ### Can we recover the tie-fighter from liftA2?